tittanlee/vim_for_UEFI/README.md

 ##Description:
 Here're VIM syntax, ctags plugin for AMI SDL and Debug message.
-1.VIM Syntax :
+    1. VIM Syntax :
         * Intel UEFI syntax.
         * SDL syntax.
         * Debug message syntax.
     2. Ctags parser for SDL and Debug message.
         If you have experiences with tagbar, taglist, or OmniComplete, you should have ctags supporting first.

 Here's simple AMI SDL parser and debug message parser which can extract symbols.
 Feel free to modify for your own need !

-If you like view codes via VIM, it's good for you !
+If you like view codes via VIM,
+it's good for you !
 ##Revision:
     2013/5/3 am 10:19:26